-World of Hyatt are offering up a 40% bonus on purchased points until 4.59pm NZST December 16, 2017.
+World of Hyatt are offering a 30% bonus on purchased points until 4.59pm NZST February 24.
 This is an offer worth looking at for high-end Hyatt redemptions.

-The current bonus offer is for a 40% bonus on purchases from 30,000 points and above.
-The maximum amount you can buy on this offer is 77,000 points including the bonus for $1,320 USD, or about 1.71 US cents per point.
+You can receive the bonus on purchases of 5,000 points and above.
+The maximum amount you can buy is 71,500 points, including the bonus, for $1,320 USD, or about 1.85 US cents per point.

 Gold Passport points can be redeemed at Hyatt hotels worldwide, including those properties located in Sydney, Canberra, Melbourne, and Perth.

 There are currently no Hyatt Hotels in New Zealand however the Park Hyatt Auckland is set to open in late 2018.